Section 1: The Legislature

-The three Senate Classes shall continue as before, and on the same schedule.
-Senators currently in office will be assigned to the same Class as at present, and will continue to serve until their current six-year terms expire, including Senators whose seats will not be renewed under the apportionment provisions of Constitution II.
+The three Senate Classes shall continue as they did in the Senate, and on the same schedule.
+Senators currently in office will be assigned to the same Class in the Senate as they had in the Senate, and will continue to serve as Senators until their current six-year terms expire, including Senators whose seats will not be renewed under the apportionment provisions of Constitution II.

 Every Senate seat will be assigned to Class I, Class II, or Class III, as follows:

 - For states with at least three Senate seats, the same number of seats will be assigned to each Class, so that, following this initial assignment, 0, 1, or 2 seats from each of these states remain to be assigned to a Class.

 - For states with two Senate seats, and for states with two seats remaining to be assigned after step (a), one seat will be assigned to each of two Classes.